 Sutter County Superintendent of Schools and Feather River Academy believe strongly that the input received from all Stakeholders should directly impact the programs and guide the services developed for students.
-Our general process for stakeholder engagement involves agendizing LCAP goals, actions, services and related expenditures at Staff (to include FRA Principal, Certificated, Classified and Bargaining Unit) and Parent Advisory meetings.
+Our general process for stakeholder engagement involves agendizing LCAP goals, actions, services and related expenditures at Staff and Parent Advisory meetings.
 Parent/student input, which is used to guide the allocation of resources, especially for unduplicated student groups, is gathered through individualized conferences or meetings where staff facilitate discussions to identify the barriers to academic and social success.
 Barriers identified through these meetings are compiled and used as a foundation for identifying the use of supplemental and concentration funds to increase and improve services.